 City of Chicago Christmas Tree Lighting Ceremony

-The City of Chicago Christmas Tree Lighting Ceremony will take place on November 18.
+The City of Chicago Christmas Tree Lighting Ceremony kicks off the holiday season.

 Where: Millennium Park, Near Washington St. & Michigan Ave.
 Enter Park through the South Promenade on Monroe Street.